Romario-Negreiros/Ecommerce/README.md

 - [x] Checkout form with validations.
 - [x] Modal with shipping summary.
 - [x] Checkout component with Material UI for a better looking form
-- [ ] Create a login form along with the commercejs library
-- [ ] Create avaliations field on detailed page for every product.
-- [ ] Keep track of user's shipping historic, and create a dashboard to see it
-- [ ] Integrate with stripe and commercejs to simulate a complete experience without backend

 -----------------------------------------------------------------------------------------------------------------------------